Pidgeot/python-lnp/readme.txt

 There are a few user-visible differences and enhancements compared to v16:

 - Any folder starting with "df" is considered a valid name for the Dwarf Fortress folder.
 This allows a freshly extracted copy to be recognized immediately.
 - If multiple valid DF folders are detected, you will be asked to select the desired instance.
 This allows you to manage multiple installs separately.
+(Similar feature exists in v17.2 by daveralph1234)
 - A new menu item, File > Output log has been added.
-This opens a window containing various messages captured while executing the program.
+This opens a window containing various messages captured while executing the launcher.
 If errors occur, they will show up here, and are also written to a file.
 - In addition to excluding specific file names from utilities, you can also *include* specific file names, if they're found.
 Simply create a file include.txt in the Utilities folder and fill it in with the same syntax as exclude.txt.
 - Multiple utilities can be selected and launched simultaneously.
 - Utilities may be automatically started at the same time as Dwarf Fortress.
 (Also seen in v16.1 by daveralph1234, although with a different interface)